nashville-software-school/client-side-mastery/book-4-deshawns-dog-walking/README.md

 ## 🧭 Explorer Chapters

-Explorer chapters give you the opportunity to expand on the Core chapters and the concepts in the book without any guidance or boilerplate code.
+Explorer chapters are optional, and give you the opportunity to expand on the Core chapters and the concepts in the book without any guidance or boilerplate code.

 | # | 🐕‍🦺 🐩 <br/> DeShawn's Dog Walking | ☕️ 🧁 <br/> Brewed Awakenings |
 |--|--|--|